 The quick answer is tennis elbow, also known as lateral epicondylitis or elbow tendonitis is an injury that develops due to overuse of the forearm, wrist or hand.
 Tennis elbow is more common with tennis players because of the repetitive stress on the elbow tendons during a backhand swing, but it can occur with anyone who overuses the elbow.
 Tennis elbow typically causes pain and tenderness along the outside of the elbow.
 Some other activities which may lead to tennis elbow include excessive typing or computer work.

 This video gives a good visual of what happens to the elbow of someone suffering from lateral epicondylitis and why braces for tennis elbow are helpful and who tennis elbow braces may help.

-Physical therapy may be helpful to improve the mobility of the tendons and address the swelling.
-Physical therapy may include massage, stretching, strength training and ultrasound or laser therapy.
+Physical therapy can be helpful to improve the mobility of the tendons and address the swelling.
+Physical therapy may include massage, The Graston technique, stretching, strength training and ultrasound or laser therapy.
+We been very successful at JOI Rehab with a combination of all of these treatments to get you back on the courts.
 Bracing or splinting may be appropriate to limit abnormal stresses and allow the tendons to heal.

 Most of the time, conservative treatment for elbow tendonitis is all that is needed.
 In some cases, further medical care may be required.
 Other interventions may include a steroid injection, Platelet Rich Plasma (PRP) injections, or Stem Cell injections.
 Surgery may be required for severe cases.